Calls to end isolation for at-risk prisoners

 In 2018, 40% of prison entrants in Australia reported having a mental health condition at some stage in their life, according to the Australian Institute of Health and Welfare (AIHW).
 One-quarter of prison entrants that year had a high or very high level of psychological distress.

-When vulnerable prisoners are not provided with the services they require to rehabilitate and recover, then the entire criminal justice system becomes defunct.
+When vulnerable prisoners don’t get the services they require to rehabilitate and recover, then the entire criminal justice system becomes defunct.
 Society requires better access to health care services, more staff and more public facilities to compensate for the over-population in our prisons.
 Simply throwing someone in a cell does nothing for their personal health, and the health of the community.

 Contact O’Brien Criminal & Civil Solicitors if you have been impacted by mistreatment in custody.
 You can call us (02) 9261 4281 or .